tom-howard/ros2/docs/course/part2/odom_subscriber.md

 ## Package Dependencies

-Once again, we're importing a couple of Python libraries into our node here, which means that our package has two *dependencies*: `rclpy` and `example_interfaces`:
+Once again, we're importing a couple of Python libraries into our node here, which means that our package has two *dependencies*: `rclpy` and `nav_msgs`:

 ```py
 import rclpy